 In addition to the fees outlined above in relation to our appointment by PSAA, we have been separately engaged by the Council to carry out additional work as set out in the table below.
 Before agreeing to undertake any additional work we consider whether there are any actual, potential or perceived threats to our independence.
-Further information about our responsibilities in relation to independence is provided in section 7.
+Further information about our responsibilities in relation to independence is provided in section 'Confirmation of our independence'.

-Area of work 2023/24 Proposed Fee 2022/23 Actual Fee

-Teachers pension return TBC £3,700
+Area of work 2024/25 Proposed Fee 2023/24 Actual Fee Teachers pension return TBC £4,500

-Housing benefits TBC TBC